Property Tax Relief Programs

 This program excludes from taxation the first $25,000 or 50% (whichever is greater) of assessed value for the permanent residence.
 Exclusion means some of the value will not be considered when your tax bill is created.
 If you do not qualify for the program in future years, the excluded value from prior years does not become taxable.

 Once approved for the Elderly or Disabled Exclusion, you will receive a Requalification Letter each January that must be returned.
 Please answer the questions on the letter and return to us for processing.
-You will only lose your exclusion if you do not return your requalification letter, (Remove to the end of parentheses….do not need to reapply unless) your permanent residence has changed, your income now exceeds the current annual income eligibility limit, or you are no longer totally and permanently disabled.
+You will only lose your exclusion if you do not return your requalification letter, your permanent residence has changed, your income now exceeds the current annual income eligibility limit, or you are no longer totally and permanently disabled.
 If the person receiving the exclusion last year deceased prior to January 1, the person required by law to list the property must notify the Franklin County Tax Assessor's Office.
 The surviving spouse or joint property owner is required to reapply for the exclusion if qualified.
 Failure to make any of these notices before June 1 will result in penalties, interest, and the possible loss of the exclusion.

 Disabled Veteran Exclusion

 Honorably discharged disabled veterans or their unmarried surviving spouses may be eligible for a reduction in property tax.
 The disabled veteran must be 100% totally and permanently disabled due to a service-related injury.
 There is no age or income limitation on this program.